 - A short presentation during grand rounds is necessary to receive honors.
 Organize with the chief resident and the physician in charge of the rotation for when you can present as a part of grand rounds.
 If Dr. Jeng can make it that day too, it’s great!
 This is usually only 5-8 minutes.

-Sub-speciality surgery- In addition to the elective, you can request to do 2 weeks of ophthalmology during your sub-speciality surgery month.
+Sub-Speciality Surgery Elective- In addition to the dedicated ophthalmology elective, you can request to do 2 weeks of ophthalmology during the sub-speciality surgery elective.

 Neurology- Some students have asked to work in the neuro-ophthalmology clinic as part of their neurology clerkship

 Away Rotations- Away rotations are always the subject of debate among medical students.
 There are two theories.
-The first being to do an away rotation at a place that you may not get in otherwise.
+The first being to do an away rotation at a place that you may not get an interview otherwise.
 The second is to do one at a place that you might get in anyway so that you are “locked in”.
 My advice to you is to do an away rotation at a competitive program.
 If there is a specific geographic location you would like to go for residency, you may want to consider doing an away in that area.
 An away elective is preferably done in July, August, September or October of your 4th year as these are the months prior to or during the time for interview offers.
 Remember to schedule an away elective early as the better programs fill up fast.
 These electives are set up using VSAS.
+Applications for most programs open in February, March, or April.
 Many programs will want vaccination titers, background checks, and other documents which take time to receive/complete, so make sure you get started in the fall of third year collecting this information.

 Get to know the residents as they are a friendly group and act as a great resource for ophthalmological knowledge and the application process in general.

 Most applicants also do either a month of research or some sort of research project.
-This is not required, however, research will benefit you on the interview trail by showing your interest in the field and as a useful topic of conversation.
+This is not required but research will benefit you on the interview trail by showing your interest in the field and as a useful topic of conversation.
 You can easily do a month of ophthalmology research as a 4th year elective if you feel your application is lacking in this area.
-Dr. Saeedi is known to do a lot of clinical research that students can get involved with, while Dr. Bernstein and Dr. Mathews do a lot of basic lab research.
+Dr. Saeedi is known to do a lot of clinical research that students have been involved with in the past.

 Ask for letters EARLY.
 This will, seemingly without fail, take longer than you think.
-You will probably want your application in no later than the 3rd or 4th week of August, and letters will be what hold you up in the end.
-That being said, complete everything else in your application as some schools may start looking at parts of the application prior to receiving all recommendation letters.
+You will probably want your application in no later than mid-August, and letters will be what hold you up in the end.
+Your application will not be distributed until all your LORs are uploaded by your letter writers.

 NOTE: LOR’s seem to be VERY VERY important when applying to ophthalmology programs.
 Make sure to choose your letter writers well!
-The protocol is to get two ophthalmology letters as well as one from another attending with whom you have worked (often medicine or surgery, but other fields may be ok too if the letter writer knows you well).
+The protocol is to get two ophthalmology letters as well as one from another attending with whom you have worked (often medicine or surgery, but other fields may be acceptable if the letter writer knows you well).
 It is best to get a medicine/surgery letter from your 3rd year rotation if you got to know the attending well since the timing of your medicine Sub-I might be after the application deadline.
 Ophthalmology is a small field, so choosing a letter writer who is well known to his/her academic colleagues can be a tremendous boost to your application.
-Don’t forget to fill out your ERAS application for your preliminary/transitional intern year.
-It seems that most people will complete a Preliminary-Internal Medicine year, although Transitional Years (TY), Preliminary-Surgery, and Preliminary-Peds are other options.
-Also, don’t forget to register for the NRMP (about $50).

 Use Google Calendar (or a similar application) to keep track of all of your interviews.
 Once they start rolling in (along with prelim/TY interviews) they can become very difficult to keep track of.
 Also, your flight schedules will change, regardless of how well you try to plan your interviews.
 Book your flights on Southwest or be aware of flight change fees (up to $150/change in itinerary).